 The prognostic performance of JIS and ALBI-T scores

 The surgical and non-surgical cohorts recruited 565 and 1306 patients, respectively.
 After excluding patients with incomplete data (n=372), co-infection of HBV/HCV (n=8), HCV infection (n=79) and non-B/non-C etiology (n=190), a total of 1222 patients were evaluated in the study.
 The baseline characteristics of patients are summarized in Table 2.
+Only 303 patients received antiviral treatment and 40.5% of them received before the diagnosis of HCC.
 The median OS of the entire cohort was 16.8 months, whereas that of patients receiving curative, palliative and best supportive treatments was not reached, 10.3 months and 2.7 months, respectively.

 Kaplan-Meier curves for OS classified by JIS and ALBI-T scores are shown in Fig. 1.
 Significant differences in survival distributions were found across all stages of JIS and ALBI-T systems (all P<0.005) except JIS score 4/5 (P=0.130).
 Patients in ALBI-T score 1-4 had better median OS than patients in corresponding JIS score (P=0.043, <0.001, 0.001and 0.005 for score 1, 2, 3 and 4, respectively), whereas patients in ALBI-T score 0 and 5 showed similar clinical outcome to those in the corresponding JIS score (Table 3).
 The ALBI-T score showed better prognostic performance than the JIS score in terms of homogeneity, discriminatory ability and monotonicity of gradients, which were indicated by homogeneity likelihood chi-squares (ALBI-T 580.12 vs. JIS 536.35) and AICs (ALBI-T 9836.57 vs. JIS 9880.23).
 The homogeneity likelihood chi-square and AIC of BCLC was 711.42 and 9705.16, respectively.